erfansaadatmand/polls-djngo-App/README.md

 ## Django Project Overview

+I completed the Django project tutorial provided by the official Django documentation [here](https://docs.djangoproject.com/en/5.0/intro/).
+Throughout this project, I gained hands-on experience with Django and familiarized myself with its fundamental concepts, including setting up a Django project, defining models, creating views and templates, handling forms, and deploying the application.
+By following the tutorial, I learned how to develop a web application using Django in a systematic and structured manner.

 ### Introduction
 I completed a Django project following the official Django documentation.
 Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.